TheLastGimbus/dotmeme/test/README.md

 ## photo_manager

-Because `PhotoManager` is full of static methods, I created separate proxy class in `lib/device_media/media_manager.dart` that we later mock and emulate.

-Currently, there is no emulation of photos and videos themselves - this is TODO
+I actually managed to make kind of proxy class called `MediaManager`, which has it's mocked version (`MockMediaManager`), and is replaced instead of it with `get_it` while testing

+It requires you to have folder with test media - set it up by running `./scripts/setup-test-media.sh`

+More info about this is in `lib/device_media/mock_media_manager.dart` and at [test Github repo README.md](https://github.com/TheLastGimbus/__dotmeme_test_media__)

 ## moor